 Despite the benefits of employing in Taiwan, it is advisable that businesses find the right partner to ensure that they remain compliant with local employment and business regulations.

-Doing business in Taiwan: Things to know
+Doing Business in Taiwan: Key Things to Know

 Employees in Taiwan, irrespective of their length of service, are entitled to the following 9 statutory holidays: